-The school uses the following resources to support the teaching of pupils with SEND:
+The school will use some or all of the following resources to support the teaching of pupils with SEND as appropriate:

-- Specialist Teachers from the SEND Specialist Services Team provided by the LEA. - The school's SENCo. - Teaching Assistant hours within classes where there is an identified need to support individuals or groups, currently funded by the school. - Teaching Assistant time for pupils with a statement of educational need. - Annual allocation of funds for resources. - Teaching Assistant time to provide additional intervention programme for literacy, maths, and social and emotional provision through individual and small group work. - Allocation of training and development funds for teachers and assistants. - Provision to release staff to meet other professionals and attend statement reviews.
+- Specialist Teachers from the SEND Specialist Services Team provided by the LEA. - The school's SENCo. - Teaching Assistant hours within classes where there is an identified need to support individuals or groups, currently funded by the school.

+- Teaching Assistant time for pupils with an EHCP. - Annual allocation of funds for resources. - Teaching Assistant time to provide additional intervention programme for literacy, maths, and social and emotional provision through individual and small group work. - Allocation of training and development funds for teachers and assistants. - Provision to release staff to meet other professionals and attend EHCP Annual Reviews.